We work together to bring glory to God’s name.

 Visit our His Place Downtown facilities and Farm.

 Our one year residential discipleship ministry incorporates a combination of Bible-based teaching, life skills classes, one-on-one discipleship and an opportunity to grow in ones work ethic.
 Our desire is see men transformed into the image of Christ who will return home as the godly husbands, fathers, and sons that they were created to be.
-Call the Director, Frank Craft at (941) 204-9765 to schedule an appointment to come and visit or tour our His Place downtown facility or our His Place Farm.
+Call the Director, Kenny Young at (256) 868-0281 to schedule an appointment to come and visit or tour our His Place downtown facility or our His Place Farm.

 We are a Christian Discipleship Rehabilitation Program: